RaphaelleC/project-4-server/README.md

 ## Key Learnings

 * Better understanding of the django restframework app
-* Basic knowlegde of MapGL
+* Basic knowledge of MapGL
-* Basic knowlege of Cloudinary
+* Basic knowledge of Cloudinary
 * Consolidation of my React skills

 ## Achievements